HD-906/MyTetris/Readme.txt

 Tetris Game

 Requirements:
-• Pygame: Ensure that Pygame is installed to avoid the "module not found" error.
+• modules: Ensure that Pygame and Numpy are installed to avoid the "module not found" error.
 Installation can be done via pip install pygame.

 How to Play

 - Start the Game:

-== Run the code in Tetris.py in src to launch the game.
+== Run the exe file OR Run the code in Tetris.py in src

 == In the main menu, select "Play" to start a new game of Tetris.

 - Customize Controls: